kkga/kkga/uses.md

 tiling window manager, a fast terminal and a browser -- that’s all I need.

 I do all text editing and coding in [Kakoune](https://kakoune.org/), which is a terminal-based text editor and my favorite piece of software.
+Recently, I've also been using [Helix](https://github.com/helix-editor/helix) from time to time.

 <figure class="full-bleed">
   <img src="https://raw.githubusercontent.com/kkga/config/master/.local/share/desktop.png" />